-Our method of approach is based on the following principles: (i) Crucial is coverage of residual load (= difference between final electricity demand and generation provided by non-flexible electricity generation); this is modeled on an hourly base over a calendar year based on assumed RES-E generation (ii) Deduction of available conventional and backup capacities including must-run (iii) flexibility on the demand side based on consumer behavior incl. flexibility instrument such as batteries etc.; (iv) hourly electricity prices equal to short-term marginal costs and scarcity rents.
+Our method of approach is based on the following principles: (i) Crucial is coverage of residual load (= difference between final electricity demand and generation provided by non-flexible electricity generation); this is modeled on an hourly base over a calendar year based on assumed variable RES generation and development of the load profile; (ii) Deduction of available conventional and backup capacities including must-run (iii) flexibility on the demand side based on consumer behavior incl. flexibility instrument such as batteries etc.; (iv) hourly electricity prices equal to short-term marginal costs and scarcity rents.